ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 	I've learned that bad datetimes parsing can lead to all datetimes being coerced into NA's.
 	I've learned that modifying a DataFrame in a loop (e.g. a for loop) reduces readability and performance, especially if that DataFrame is large or that function is nested inside a Class method; an alternative is to use boolean indexing and essentially replace/remove/modify all the appropriate columns at once.
-	I knew this already, but I confirmed that I could add a method to a child class without having a reference to a comparable/overwritable method in the parent class; this took place when I wanted to export_to_csv at the end of Task 4, and just plopped that method into the MultipleInheritanceTestClass.
+	I knew this already, but I confirmed that I could add a method to a child class without having a reference to a comparable/overwritable method in the parent class; this took place when I wanted to export_to_csv at the end of Task 4, and just plopped that method into the MultipleInheritanceTestClass. reportMissingImports and reportMissingModuleSources refer to modules that may be called or needed in code, but are not imported; it's confusing to get such errors when I've been using numpy, pandas, matplotlib.pyplot, and seaborn just fine for days and weeks!
+In exploring these problems, I also ran into the terms 'type stub file,' and 'source file,' the former of which... makes no sense to me at this stage.
 	4.

 ## Installation instructions